The little village of Assignan is certainly picturesque

 Grand down to petit price, you'll also find a fine french cuisine restaurant, Thai bistro, and at the edge of town, a convenience store (serving take-away pizza on specific days).

 Though growing with change, Assignan still keeps its reputation as an authentic hamlet.
 A travelling baker visits every morning (except Monday) with yummy croissants and fresh breads.

 The village is home to many vignobles - several being biologisch.
 At the Ecole du Vin you might like to do some wine tasting.

-Art and music have arrived as well; Galerie d'Art has projects on display and jazz/classical festivals are being arranged for the summer.
+Art and music have arrived as well; Galerie d'Art has projects on display and jazz/classical festivals run in summer.
 L'Epicerie sells fine local food and handmade art while L'Ecurie is a place for more art, music and a pleasant meeting spot.

 Assignan also hosts a wellness center in Mon Petit Peche (massage and boutique).

 To the northwest from Assignan, you'll see the mountains of the Montagne Noir and to the south, on a clear day, the Pyrenees.
 Wandering through landscapes of vineyards (those undulating promises of endless wine) whilst enjoying the scents of lavendar, rosemary and thyme, you are on the edge the Parc Natural du Haut Languedoc, with its majestic views.